melissamcewen/uniquepetz/src/vm-tips.md

 ---
 layout: layouts/page.njk
-tags: pages
+tags: ['pages', 'guides']
-category: guides
+title: Petz Mac Guide
-title: Guide- How to get Petz 4 running on a modern Mac
+description: How to get Petz 4 running on a modern Mac
 ---

 # How to get Petz 4 running on a modern Mac